Conformal Prediction in Hierarchical Classification with Constrained Representation Complexity: Experimental results

-In a second experiment, we compare various set-valued predictors that solve problem (\ref{eq:problem}) across the four benchmark datasets listed in Table~\ref{tab:results:emp}: CIFAR-10~\citep{krizhevsky10cifar10}, Caltech-101~\citep{li03caltech101}, Caltech-256~\citep{griffin07caltech256}, and PlantCLEF 2015~\citep{goeau15lifeclef}.
-Specifically, we evaluate the following set-valued predictors: CRSVP, CRSVP-1, and CRSVP-$3$.
-Additionally, we demonstrate the usefulness of randomized prediction sets by considering the following naive (N) set-valued predictors: NCRSVP, NCRSVP-1, and NCRSVP-3.
+In particular, we will compare various set-valued predictors that solve problem (\ref{eq:problem}) across six datasets listed in Table~\ref{tab:results:emp}: CIFAR-10~\citep{krizhevsky10cifar10}, Caltech-101~\citep{li03caltech101}, Caltech-256~\citep{griffin07caltech256}, PlantCLEF 2015~\citep{goeau15lifeclef}, the Allen Mouse Brain (AMB) single-cell transcriptomics dataset~\citep{tasic2018shared} and DBPedia~\citep{ofer19dbpedia}.
+The first four datasets are image datasets from the computer vision domain.
+The AMB dataset contains gene expression profiles from the mouse neocortex along with corresponding cell types and a hierarchical structure.
+The DBpedia text dataset contains extracted structured textual content from Wikipedia.
+Specifically, we evaluate the following set-valued predictors: CRSVP and CRSVP-$3$.
+Additionally, we demonstrate the usefulness of randomized prediction sets by considering the following na\"ive (N) set-valued predictors: NCRSVP and NCRSVP-$3$.
 These correspond to setting $u$ to zero when calculating the threshold in (\ref{eq:nested:tau}) and constructing the prediction sets in (\ref{eq:crsvp}) and (\ref{eq:crsvpr}), respectively.
-Finally, we include results for three baseline methods that produce valid set-valued predictions in flat classification (i.e. ignoring the hierarchy): the least ambiguous classifier (LAC), as proposed by \citet{sadinle19least}; adaptive prediction sets (APS), as defined in (\ref{eq:aps}); and naive prediction sets (NPS), which correspond to APS without randomization (i.e. setting $u$ to zero).
+Finally, we include results for three baseline methods that produce valid set-valued predictions in flat classification (i.e.\ ignoring the hierarchy): the least ambiguous classifier (LAC), as proposed by \citet{sadinle19least}; adaptive prediction sets (APS), as defined in (\ref{eq:aps}); and na\"ive prediction sets (NPS), which correspond to APS without randomization (i.e.\ setting $u$ to zero).
+The results presented below are obtained using a flat classifier.
+We do not use hierarchical classifiers, as our dynamic programming approach relies on a bottom-up traversal of the tree, and incorporating hierarchical classifiers would increase computational complexity.
+Moreover, \citet{mortier22svprc} report no significant improvement in predictive performance when using hierarchical classifiers compared to flat ones.
+Nevertheless, hierarchical classifiers can still be applied within our framework, as discussed in Section~\ref{sec:hierclass}.
+During inference, we resample the calibration and test sets 10 times and use a confidence level of 90\%.